 - Check with your local Illinois Health Department to find public health programs in your community.
 See if your child (and you) can receive, for example, free or low-cost immunizations, well-child care, or other services.

 - In addition to seeking out financial resources specifically related to your child’s medical/disability needs, focus on resources and strategies for your overall family financial situation that may “free up” funds that can then be designated for “special needs expenses”.
-Visit the University of Illinois Cooperative Extension Services “Getting Through Tough Economic Times”website for practical advice and resources.
+Visit the University of Illinois Cooperative Extension Services “Getting Through Tough Economic Times” website for practical advice and resources.

 - Find other families and share the cost of hiring a support staff person for group respite sessions.
 Check out Milestone Therapy’s Respite Nights, an opportunity to have a night out knowing that skilled pediatric caregivers are caring for your children.
 Only $10 for the night.
-Please visit Respite night for more information and dates.

 - Check with your employer, community groups and houses of worship for local grant funding options.